manuelgug/CNV_optimization/README.md

 ## Objective

-The objective of this script is to optimize the selection of amplicons (from ampseq) for the calculation of copy number variants (CNVs) in _Plasmodium falciparum_ through the use of a Generalized Additive Model (GAM).
+The objective of this script is to optimize the selection of amplicons (from ampseq data) for the calculation of copy number variants (CNVs) in _Plasmodium falciparum_ through the use of a Generalized Additive Model (GAM).
 To achieve this, a genetic algorithm (GA) is employed to systematically identify the most informative set of amplicons from a larger pool.

 ## Functionality Overview